 The rise of mobile payments has liberated American shoppers from billfolds and money-clips.
 Although near field communication (NFC) technology had a rocky start, the arrival of Apple Pay® revolutionized the world of retail shopping.

-If you map current trends to their logical conclusion, isn’t it safe to assume that cash and wallets will eventually become obsolete?
+When you add the growing popularity of eCommerce, cryptocurrencies, wearable fintech, and even peer-to-peer payment apps, is it safe to assume that cash and physical wallets will eventually become obsolete?

 Although paper-based currencies are becoming less popular, they will likely stick around for the foreseeable future.
 Dollars and cents may become harder to use, but as with many obsolete technologies, there are enough users to ensure demand doesn’t disappear completely.
 Despite the growing popularity of mobile payment solutions, cash may be the payment option of choice for: